TRON-US/eCommerce-hello-world/README.md

 7. **Testing our contract in Remix**

-   1. Add this function just for testing purposes in Remix.

-      ```solidity
-      function fetchItem(uint8 _id) public view returns (uint itemId, string name, uint price, bool available, address seller, address buyer, bool exists) {
-        return (items[_id].id, items[_id].name, items[_id].price, items[_id].available, items[_id].seller, items[_id].buyer, items[_id].exists);
-      }
-      ```

-      - This function will allow us to call the items mapping to to retrieve information about an item by its id (a number greater than or equal to 0 and less than `totalItems`).

-   2. Go to the run tab on the right side.
+   1. Go to the run tab on the right side.
 (Refer above for walkthrough of Remix)

       - Environment: should be set to JavaScriptVM.
       - Account: 5 default test accounts with 100 test Ether provided by Remix.
       - Gas limit: 3000000 (wei).
       - Value: 0 , wei.

-   3. ECommerce should be selected in the next block right above the Deploy button.
+   2. ECommerce should be selected in the next block right above the Deploy button.

       - Click the Deploy button.
       - You should see something similar to "ECommerce at 0xdc0...46222(memory)" in the deployed contracts block.
       - Click on this to see the contracts functions for us to test.

-   4. Play around with each of the functions here to get a better understanding of what our contract is doing.
+   3. Play around with each of the functions here to get a better understanding of what our contract is doing.

       - Check how many items are in the store. (`checkItemsTotal`)
       - Add an item to the store. (`addItem`)
-      - Retrieve information about the item(s) you added using their id. (`fetchItem`) This use an id of 0 if none is provided.
+      - Retrieve information about the item(s) you added using their id. (`checkItem`) This use an id of 0 if none is provided.
       - When using the `buyItem` function, be sure to change the Value above to match the **price of the item** which has been converted to wei.
 You can choose to change the denomination of the value or use the accurate amount in wei.
-      - Use `fetchItem` and check that the values of the bought items have changed.
+      - Use `checkItem` and check that the values of the bought items have changed.
       - Change the accounts above (between the 5 provided) and see the balances change on purchase.
       - Click the **Debugger** tab or the **Debug** button next to a transaction in the terminal and step through the functions.